Private student loans are designed to supplement federal aid for students who need assistance and qualify.

 The University does not endorse or recommend any lender, nor does the University have any financial interest in any lending institution.
 Students and their families have the right to select the educational loan provider of their choice.

-Questions to ask a Private Lender
+Questions to ask a private lender

 - How long will I be repaying the loan?
 Is there any penalty for paying it off early?

 - When do I have to start making payments?
 How long can I defer payments while I'm in school?
-If I go to graduate school and defer payments, how much will I owe when I do start making them?
+If I go to graduate school and defer payments, how much will I owe when I do start making payments?

-- Will I lose my discount for paying on time if I have only one late payment or if I ask for a change in the payment schedule?
+- Will I lose my discount for paying on time if I have one late payment or if I ask for a change in the payment schedule?

 - Would you allow me to defer or reduce my payments temporarily because of economic hardship?
 Under what circumstances and for how long?